-Kindergarten is all about nurturing a child’s natural curiosity; five and six year olds love to learn about the larger world and share their discoveries.
+Kindergarten is all about nurturing a child’s natural curiosity; our youngest learners love to explore the world and share their discoveries.

 Meridian’s program balances social and emotional learning with a challenging and developmentally appropriate curriculum.
 Students explore self, family, community, and Global Studies using meaningful essential questions.
 Creating a vibrant, safe, and emotionally secure classroom encourages students to share their feelings and solve problems together.